patel-bhavik/CSC573_Project1/README.md

     1. Data Structure Used

-        I have used one hashtable instead of two linked list as mentioned in project document.
-Key of my hashtable is RFC, which contains RFC details like RFC Number and RFC Title.
+        We have used one hashtable instead of two linked list as mentioned in project document.
+Key of hashtable is RFC, which contains RFC details like RFC Number and RFC Title.
 Value of the hashtable is list of peers that have the corresponding RFC file.
+Each peer has info regarding Host Name, IP and Upload Port information of the client.
 Reason behind using this data structure is that, our frequent operation is add and lookup.
-Hashtable will be more efficient in such cases where we can lookup RFCs based on keys easily.
+Hashtable will be more efficient in such cases where we can lookup RFCs based on keys easily instead of traversing RFC list and then for that RFC traversing Peer list.

-    2. Using TAB instead os Space in request
+    2. Using TAB instead of Space in request

         In project document, for each request between different part space is used.
 However, I created rquest with TAB as separator.
-Title header may also contain spaces in between.
-To avoid confusion between the different request parts or different word of a rfc title we used TAB as a separator.
+Title of a RFC may also contain spaces in between.
+To avoid confusion between the different request parts and different word of a rfc title we used TAB as a separator.

     3. Added IP Address in response